bengillies/speed-tester/README.md

 Usage
 ----

 Download and install Clojure and Leiningen.
+Install dependencies with:

+	lein deps

 Start the server with:

 	lein run